 No list of grilled or smoked Christmas recipes would be complete without a glazed ham on it.

-Prepared with a sweet and spicy rub, the natural flavors of the ham are elevated to a whole new level.
+Prepared with a sweet and spicy glaze, the natural flavors of the ham are elevated to a whole new level with this smoked spiral ham recipe.

 If you’ve ever felt like vegetables around the holidays are dull then look no further than this grilled asparagus plate.